EPCCed/eidf-docs/docs/services/s3/s3browser.md

 The 'BUCKETS' section shows you the current buckets within your project belonging to the S3 account which owns the selected access key.

 !!!
-Note "Access keys, S3 accounts and buckets"
+Info "Access keys, S3 accounts and buckets"

     Selecting different access keys belonging to the same S3 account will show the same buckets in the 'BUCKETS' section, as all the buckets belonging to the S3 account are shown.